shmul/mule/README.md

 * `metric` - Returns all the names for which metric is a prefix.
 * `deep` - if set to true (which can be `true,yes,1`) then all the names which are prefixe by `metric` will be returned.
 Otherwise only the immediate childs are returned.
 Defaults to `false` .
+* `level` - an optional number of sub key levels to retrieve.
+Each dot counts for one level.
+Default level is 1

 Example output (`deep=true`)